Gift Ideas for People with Chronic Illness and Disabilities

--I would stay away from giving an herbal supplement or vitamin on a gift-giving occasion (unless it’s a stocking stuffer and you aren’t spending much money on it).
+-I would stay away from giving an herbal supplement or vitamin on a gift-giving occasion.
 Likely, your friend already has a daily medication and supplements program approved by his/her doctor.

 -When buying shoes or slippers as gifts, be aware that many people with chronic health conditions have “picky” feet.
 If you do find shoes you believe they will love, do them a favor, pay cash and keep the receipt in case they indeed need to return them.

 -Personalize.
-Just like mom doesn’t always want the spatula and the vacuum she needs as Christmas gifts, we also look forward to receiving both useful and fun items- like everyone.
+Just like mom doesn’t always want the spatula and the vacuum she needs as Christmas gifts, we also look forward to receiving fun and thoughtful items (like everyone).

-Check out my other 2 gift guides for Chronic Pain as well as for Dysautonomia, POTS and CFS.
-I got a little “wrapped up” with Spoonie gift ideas this year!
+Wait!
+I have 2 more Chronic Illness gift guides for Chronic Pain as well as for Dysautonomia, POTS and CFS.
+I got a little “wrapped up” with gift ideas this year!
 What are your favorite “chronic” gifts that you’ve either received or given?

-Posted on December 7, 2015, in Holidays, Uncategorized and tagged 10 things to buy for a sick friend, arthritis, best gift ideas for shopping, cancer, CFS/ME, Christmas, christmas shopping for disabled people, Christmas shopping guide, Chronic Illness, crps, disabled, fibromyalgia, Gift Guide, gift ideas, gift ideas for people with chronic pain, gifts for people with cancer, Gifts for people with Chronic Illness, gifts for people with disabilities, gifts for sick people, Holiday Shopping, holiday shopping guide, migraine, POTS, presents for disabled, presents for people in wheelchairs, rsd, shopping for a friend with illness, shopping guide, Spoonie, stocking stuffer ideas, ten things to buy for a disabled friend, ten things to buy for a friend with cancer, ten things to buy for a friend with fibromyalgia.
+Posted on December 7, 2015, in Disability, Holidays, Uncategorized, Walking Aids and tagged 10 things to buy for a sick friend, arthritis, assistive technology, best gift ideas for shopping, cancer, CFS/ME, Christmas, christmas shopping for disabled people, Christmas shopping guide, Chronic Illness, chronic pain gifts, crps, disabled, fibromyalgia, gadgets for disabled people, Gift Guide, gift ideas, gift ideas for people with chronic pain, Gifts for friends with Migraine, gifts for people with cancer, Gifts for people with Chronic Illness, gifts for people with disabilities, gifts for sick people, Holiday Shopping, holiday shopping guide, Lupus, Lyme, migraine, Multiple Sclerosis, POTS, presents for disabled, presents for people in wheelchairs, rsd, shopping for a friend with illness, shopping guide, Spoonie, stocking stuffer ideas, ten things to buy for a disabled friend, ten things to buy for a friend with cancer, ten things to buy for a friend with fibromyalgia, walking aids gifts.
 Bookmark the permalink.
 17 Comments.